vala-lang/vala-language-server/README.md

 - Alpine Linux Edge: `apk add vala-language-server`

-- Ubuntu 20.04, 20.10, 21.04, Fedora 33, and Debian
+- Ubuntu 20.04, 20.10, 21.04, Fedora 33, Debian, openSUSE, and Mageia

-  **The Ubuntu PPA and Fedora Copr are now deprecated.** We have moved to an automated build and packaging system--Open Build System, at [here](https://software.opensuse.org//download.html?project=home%3APrince781&package=vala-language-server).
+  **The Ubuntu PPA and Fedora Copr are now deprecated.** We have moved to an automated build and packaging system, Open Build System, at [here](https://software.opensuse.org//download.html?project=home%3APrince781&package=vala-language-server).
   You can find details about how to install VLS for your distribution at that link.